dmiau/Personalized-Compass/Compass[transparent]/README.txt

 -------------------------------------------------------------------
 The lighting in my room is throwing me off.
 It feels like there is soemething wrong with my eyes...(I hope not)

+What needs to be done?
+- initialize configurations window
+- wedge parameters (fomula parameter modifications?)
+- move the location table to the configuration pane
+- (desktop) touch-hold to move the compass
+- color - green check , red x
+- compass color (red is reserved for N, in most cases)
+- update method consolidation/clean-up
+- watch test mode

+* test manager
+- test generation
+- test result logging
+- show the difference between the answer and the groundtruth
+- setting sychronization (between the memory and the file); setting serilization

+iPad
+- cover the entire screen with the GL layer

+wedge_correction_X

+Nice to have:
+- transition between a wedge and a compass

+Done:
+- Stand-alone iOS wedge mode (for testing)
+* vislibility test will need to be updated
 - toggleCompass is to toggle the conventional compass

+- relocate table to the configurations panel